golfecholima/ca-election-results/README.md

 ## Background

 ### Beginnings
 This project began as a proposed collaboration between Stanford University, Big Local News, and The California Newsroom (local radio stations, NPR and CalMatters).
-The central question: Can we provide a free (low-cost?) resource for newsrooms across the state to report election results on election night, especially down ballot and using as little human resources as possible.
+The central question: Can we provide a free resource for newsrooms across the state to report election results on election night, especially down ballot and using as little human resources as possible.

 ### Known challenges
 * California reports elections results at the county level.
 58 counties distribute their results in 58 different ways.
 Some highly technical and organized, others much less so.